Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 rs2943641 CC genotype lost more weight and improved insulin resistance on

-high-carb/low-fat diets.
-The opposite effect was observed for low-carb diets. |
+high-carbohyrate/low-fat diets.
+The opposite effect was observed for low-carbohydrate

-genotype may guide diet choices for improved weight loss and insulin
+guide diet choices for improved weight loss and insulin resistance. |

-Health Implications of Low-Carb Diets ❤️
+Health Implications of Low-Carbohydrate Diets❤️

 Cholesterol Changes and Cardiovascular Health

-Animal vs. Plant Protein in Low-Carb Diets
+Animal vs. Plant Protein in Low-Carbohydrate Diets

-Song et al. (13) showed that high animal protein intake was positively associated with cardiovascular mortality and high plant protein intake was inversely with all-cause and cardiovascular mortality.
-Therefore, dieters considering following a high protein diet could substitute animal protein especially that from processed meat and red meat with plant protein because they are linked to increased cancer, cardiovascular and type 2 diabetes risk (14-16).
+Song et al. (14) showed that high animal protein intake was positively associated with cardiovascular mortality and high plant protein intake was inversely with all-cause and cardiovascular mortality.
+Therefore, dieters considering following a high protein diet could substitute animal protein especially that from processed meat and red meat with plant protein because they are linked to increased cancer, cardiovascular and type 2 diabetes risk (15-17).

-Low-Carb Diets and Type 2 Diabetes Risk
+Low-Carbohydrate Diets: Metabolic Health and Type 2 Diabetes Risk

 Mortality Risk and Macronutrient Balance

-Cognitive Effects of Very Low-Carb Diets
+Cognitive Effects of Very Low-Carbohydrate Diets

 Importance of Macronutrient Quality

 While low-carbohydrate diets have demonstrated effectiveness in promoting weight loss, particularly in the short term, their long-term health implications and sustainability remain debated.
 Evidence supports that weight loss can be achieved with various dietary approaches—whether low-carbohydrate, low-fat, or balanced—provided there is adherence to the chosen regimen.
-However, individual factors such as insulin sensitivity and genetics can significantly influence the effectiveness of these diets, particularly for insulin-resistant individuals who may benefit more from low-carbohydrate approaches.
+However, individual factors such as insulin sensitivity and genetics can influence the effectiveness of these diets, particularly for insulin-resistant individuals who may benefit more from low-carbohydrate approaches.

 Importantly, beyond weight loss, the quality of macronutrients plays a critical role in determining long-term health outcomes.
 Substituting refined carbohydrates with nutrient-dense, high-fibre alternatives and replacing unhealthy fats with healthier options can contribute to better cardiovascular health and overall well-being.
-Ultimately, a balanced diet that includes good-quality carbohydrates, proteins, and fats, combined with physical activity, offers the most sustainable approach to weight management and long-term health.

 · Reflect on your current diet.
-How much of it is composed of carbohydrates, proteins, and fats?
+How much of it is composed of carbohydrates, proteins and fats?

 · Reflect on how much you know about the importance of macronutrients.
-How has your understanding of carbohydrates, proteins, and fats changed after reading about their role in both weight loss and overall health?
+How has your understanding of carbohydrates, proteins and fats changed after reading about their role in both weight loss and overall health?

 · Reflect on the association between high animal protein intake and cancer and cardiovascular risks.
 How could substituting plant-based proteins in your diet impact your long-term health?